buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Normal Ornaments** (100-500 gp): Most ornaments are made with silver, gold, jade, or coral, and often decorated with semi-precious gems or medium-quality precious stones.
 Normal ornaments include all types of minor ornaments plus bracelets, necklaces, and brooches.

->>> Never overdo treasures, especially magical ones.
+>>> **Attention to treasures**: Never overdo treasures, especially magical ones.
 A treasure should not become a habit.
 Coins, gems, and consumables are one thing, but true treasures, those magical, special, unique ones, are another.

 Respecting the Law of Reward does not mean filling the characters' pockets, otherwise they will get bored of risking their lives for new treasures and items.
 When you make them find a magic item, always think in perspective.
 It's true that it can be nice to see players happy with what they've found, but then you'll be forced in the next adventure to give something even more powerful.